ViniciusSchutt/ViniciusSchutt/README.md

 ### Hello!
 I'm Vinicius Schutt, Software QA Analyst.

 - I currently work as a Software Quality Assurance Analyst at a software house in Brazil
-- Very excited about Robot Framework, wich I use to automate everything possible and absolutely love
-- I’m mostly interested in test automation and continuous integration in general!
+- Test Automation enthusiast, with focus on Selenium (with Cucumber and Page Objects), Appium and REST Assured
-- You can ask me about Quality Assurance! =)
+- You can ask me about Quality Assurance in general
 - Pronouns: He/Him.
 - Fun fact: I listem to relaxing music almost all the time.
 - 📫 How to reach me: